Exercises to Burn Fat and Improve Your Posture

 Burning fat isn’t always easy, and most of the time it takes a little extra effort – like performing certain exercises.
 If these exercises also happen to help improve your posture, the results can be even better.

-Pay attention to the following exercises that will allow you to burn fat while improving your posture.
+Pay attention to the following exercises that will allow you to burn fat and also improve your posture.

 Inverted plank to burn fat

-This is a variation on the common plank that has many more benefits.
+This is a variation on the common plank that has many more benefits than its plain form.
 Although it will be a little difficult at first, over time you’ll be able to increase the amount of time you hold this pose.

 What should you do?

 - First, sit on the floor.
 Once you’re seated, stretch your legs out in front of you and place your hands on the floor, extending your fingers to be more stable while you exercise.